Back To Top

 It's an investment

-Released in September 2025, the Dyson V16 Piston Animal was one of the many new Dyson products launched this year.
+Released in September 2025, the Dyson V16 Piston Animal was one of the many new Dyson products launched last year.
 It's officially Dyson's most powerful cordless vacuum cleaner, and it's been decked out in a whole host of new technology - including a tangle-free conical multi-floor floorhead and a CleanCompaktor bin that compresses dust and debris.

 Features we loved during testing